Auriga: Other bright stars

+The constellation Auriga showing the IAU boundaries, the constellation stick figure, and labels for its brightest stars.
+Astrophotograph by Eckhard Slawik, from NOIRLab's 88 Constellations project.

 Besides particularly bright stars of Alpha and Beta Aurigae, Auriga has many dimmer naked-eye visible stars.

 Gamma Aurigae, now known under its once co-name Beta Tauri (El Nath, Alnath) is a B7III class star (B-type giant).
 At about +1.65 it would rank a clear third in apparent magnitude if still co-placed in Auriga.
 It is a mercury-manganese star, with some large signatures of heavy elements.